 Dear Mr. - Mrs. - Miss______________

 You have decided to undergo fetal precursor cell transplantation as a treatment of your disease(s).
-It is one of the newer therapeutic modalities of the modern medicine and for that reason the prior experience of yours or those around you that you trust may not be adequate to prepare you psychologically for such treatment so that you would cooperate and do all that is necessary to make sure that this treatment gives you the maximum benefit possible.
+It is one of the newer therapeutic modalities of the modern medicine and for that reason the prior experience of yours, or those around you that you trust, may not be adequate to prepare you psychologically for such treatment, so that you should cooperate and do all that is necessary to make sure that this treatment gives you the maximum benefit possible.
 It is quite mandatory to follow these instructions as otherwise such therapeutic effort may be wasted.
 If you feel that you cannot follow these rather simple instructions it is better for you to change your mind about receiving fetal precursor cell transplantation.

 This method of treatment is remarkably free of any significant complications, appears quite simple from patient’s viewpoint, ‘just a bunch of a bit unpleasant injections’, and thus patients are very prone not to take it seriously, that much more that it can be carried out, as is commonly done, on an outpatient basis.
 This leads many patients, especially the ‘go-getters’, that ‘do not have time to waste on themselves’, to ignore these instructions, particularly when the post-treatment symptoms are very mild, as is usually the case.